This policy applies to all information collected by or submitted to the Statto app for iPhone & iPad and the Statto website.

 We use the information we collect to operate and improve our website, apps, and customer support.

-We do not share any information with outside parties except to the extent necessary to accomplish Statto’s functionality.
-We may share anonymous, aggregate statistics with outside parties, such as how many users have experienced app crashes or visited the website.
+We do not share any information with outside parties except to the extent necessary to accomplish the Statto website’s functionality.
+We may share anonymous, aggregate statistics with outside parties, such as how many users have visited the website.

 We may disclose any information collected in response to subpoenas, court orders, or other legal requirements; to exercise our legal rights or defend against legal claims; to investigate, prevent, or take action regarding illegal activities, suspected fraud or abuse, violations of our policies; or to protect our rights and property.